klipfel/tracker-v1/README.md

 ## What can you find here?

 This README file gives the necessary steps to reproduce the latest results of the tracker.
-More precisely, this github repository implements a version of the tracker, where the Jetson Nano sends the information (frames ..) to a remote computer before processing on the remote computer.
+More precisely, this github repository implements a version of the tracker, where the Jetson Nano sends the information (frames ..) to a remote computer before processing it on the remote computer.
 The processing of the tracking algorithm Goturn was tested on the Jetson Nano, but with poor performances (1-3 FPS).
-Which explains the choice of the remote processing.
+Which explains the choice of the remote processing which gave 6FPS as performances.

 The control of the speed with the depth information of the stereo camera was not implemented here.
 The speed is fixed manually to the minimum.